Merrick101/quiz-cards/README.md

 Here's a link to the live version of my [project.](https://quiz-cards-a792b082b856.herokuapp.com/)

-Quiz Cards is an interactive command-line flashcard application that enables users to create, manage, and quiz themselves on a set of custom flashcards.
+Quiz Cards is an interactive command-line flashcard application that enables users to create, manage, and quiz themselves on a set of custom flashcards or Quiz Cards as I refer to them for this app.
 Designed for anyone looking to improve their knowledge retention, Quiz Cards allows users to organize flashcards by category, test their understanding through a quiz mode, and track progress over time.

 ## How it Works